gvwilson/thirdbit/src/fiction/santas/index.md

-If you take their various sharp, thuddy, and boomy things away from them and herd them like sheep, though, you will also take the spring out of their step, and the determined looks on their faces will turn sour.
+If you take their various sharp, thuddy, and boomy things away from them and herd them like sheep, though, you will also take the spring out of their step.

 [^something-dastardly]: Probably something dastardly.